MITHaystack/HOPS/doc/reference/source/hops3/libraries/dfio.rst

 101 record.
 Some of the information in the type 100 record may not be available until the rest of the file is written, necessitating re-writing of that record.

-Type 100 (general data description) record format:
+Type 100 (general data description) record format.
+See :hops:`type_100` for more information.

 +----------------+--------+-------+----------------------------------------------------+
 | Field          | Type   | Bytes | Description                                        |